ajibolagenius/3d_todo_tobamsgroup/docs/USER_GUIDE.md

 4. **Your task appears** in the list below

 **Tips:**
-- Keep task descriptions clear and specific
+- Keep task titles clear and specific (max 200 characters)
-- Tasks can be up to 500 characters long
+- Add details in the optional description (max 500 characters)
 - Use action words to make tasks more motivating

 ### Completing Tasks